-Your body’s biochemical make-up is as unique as your fingerprints; we’re all very different in the way our bodies process foods and utilize nutrients.
+Health and weight (and how to manage them) are topics that seem to both fascinate and frustrate us in equal measure.
+The answer lies in understanding your personal fuelling requirements.
+Your body’s biochemical make-up is as unique as your fingerprints; we’re all very different in the way our bodies process foods and utilise nutrients.
 It’s not possible to expect one diet regime to work for everyone and supports the concept of ‘typing’ yourself, according to certain aspects of your metabolism.
-This is called metabolic typing.
 In a nutshell, it’s about understanding exactly what your ideal daily ratios of fats, proteins and carbohydrates should be.
 These ideal ratios keep you in great health and at a good body weight.

 A mainstream diet paradigm

 Historically, the food pyramid has tended to be used the world over, to give guidance to the general population around ‘healthy’ ratios of macronutrients (carbohydrates, fats and proteins).
 In fact, this pyramid is by no means a healthy dietary plan for all to follow.
 This is because it is disproportionately high in carbohydrates.
 This traditional notion advises a daily intake of 60% carbs, 25% protein and 15% fat.
 The problem with this advice is three-fold: